 Air quality: Proposed changes to extruders operation permit limits

-We invite you to comment on proposed Notice of Construction (NOC) order 16181, the associated State Environmental Policy Act (SEPA) Determination of Nonsignificance, and changes to the mill's Air Operating Permit.
+The comment period ended July 11, 2019, on proposed notice of construction (NOC) order 16181, the associated State Environmental Policy Act (SEPA) determination of nonsignificance, and changes to the mill's air operating permit.

 This would increase some permit limits, allowing increases in some air pollutants, at Nippon Dynawave's extruders operations.
 The extruders apply a polymer to the surface of paperboard to make liquid packaging containers (such as milk cartons and paper cups).
 No physical change to the extruders operation is included in the project.

-Read the public comment notice for information on how to make comments.
+Read the public comment notice for information on the comment period.
 Read the project application, support document, and SEPA checklist for more information on the project.

 Air quality impacts